Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Introduction

-While the promise of LLM-based agents is evident, they also bring concerns related to safety.
-As their capabilities approach or surpass those of humans, monitoring their behavior and safeguarding against harm becomes increasingly challenging, especially in some scientific domains such as chemical design~\citep{bran2023chemcrow}, where the capabilities of agents have already surpassed most non-experts.
-However, despite the gravity of this issue, a comprehensive risk definition and analysis framework tailored to the scientific context is lacking.
-Therefore, our objective is to precisely define and scope ``risks of scientific agents,'' providing a foundation for future endeavors in the development of oversight mechanisms and risk mitigation strategies, ensuring the secure, efficient, and ethical utilization of LLM-based agents within scientific applications.
+\oct{While the promise of AI scientists is evident, \jan{they introduce unique safety concerns}, as shown in Figure \ref{newfig:pitfall}.
+As their capabilities approach or surpass those of humans, monitoring their behavior and safeguarding against harm becomes increasingly challenging, potentially leading to unforeseen consequences. \oct{For example, in biological research, an AI scientist's mistake in pathogen manipulation could lead to biosafety risks, or in chemistry, incorrect reaction parameters could trigger dangerous explosions.
+These risks are particularly challenging because scientific domains involve complex, interconnected systems where small errors can cascade into significant hazards.} Given that EU‐wide AI regulations have started to take effect, it is notable that a comprehensive risk definition and analysis framework tailored to the scientific context is still lacking.
+Thus, our objective is to define and scope the ``risks of \nc{AI scientists},'' \jan{helping to provide} a foundation for future endeavors in developing oversight mechanisms and risk mitigation strategies, potentially contributing to the secure, efficient, and ethical utilization of AI scientists.}